shelsgit/decoding-contour-next-link/README.md

 # ContourNextLink2.4/600PumpSeries - Display and Low Alarm
-Instructions to make a Display of current blood sugar level with a Low Alarm and Snooze Button (for use with a Contour Next Link 2.4 and 600 series pump)<br/>
+Instructions to make a display of your current blood sugar level with a Low Alarm and Snooze Button (for use with a Contour Next Link 2.4 and 600 series pump)<br/>

 ## Disclaimer And Warning
 * All information, thought, and code described here is intended for informational and educational purposes only.<br/>